Erie SeaWolves: Championships (2023–2024)

 On September 26, 2023, the SeaWolves completed a full sweep of the playoffs, capped off by a 10–0 win over the Binghamton Rumble Ponies in Game 2 of the Eastern League Championship Series, leading to their first championship title in franchise history.

 On September 24, 2024, the SeaWolves completed their playoff run by defeating the Somerset Patriots 3-2 in Bridgewater, New Jersey.
 They won the Eastern League championship for a second straight year.
 In addition, they became the 11th team in Eastern League history and the first since the Trenton Thunder in 2007 and 2008 to repeat as champions.

 Additional historical notes

-Since joining the Eastern League in 1999, the Erie SeaWolves have experienced periods of competitive success and organizational development.
-While the team made several playoff appearances in the early 2000s, it did not secure a league title until the 2023 season.

 Between 2018 and 2022, the franchise undertook a series of infrastructure improvements at UPMC Park, supported in part by a $12 million Redevelopment Assistance Capital Program (RACP) grant from the Commonwealth of Pennsylvania.
 These renovations aimed to meet updated Minor League Baseball facility standards and improve the spectator experience.

-In 2023, Erie won its first Eastern League championship after sweeping the postseason.
-The following year, the team repeated as champions, becoming the first club to win back-to-back Eastern League titles since the Trenton Thunder in 2007 and 2008.

 In 2025, the SeaWolves clinched their third consecutive first-half division title on June 21 with a 2–0 victory over the Bowie Baysox.
 Right-hander Austin Bergner, who had previously earned postseason recognition, started the game and allowed one hit over five innings.

-These developments reflect the club's sustained presence in the Eastern League playoff landscape, supported by consistent player development and facility investment.